kkots/ggxrd_hitbox_overlay_2211/README.md

 ; When holding the "fastForwardReplay" hotkey during a replay, ; this is by how many times to speed up the replay. fastForwardReplayFactor = 2

+; A keyboard shortcut to open the Quick Character Select window. openQuickCharSelect =
 ```

 </details>